Position: Full-Time RRP Program Coordinator (35 hours/week)

 • Self-awareness and ability to acknowledge one’s biases, prejudices and triggers

-• Excellent listener, collaborative in approach and flexible
+• Excellent listener, intuitive, collaborative in approach and flexible

 • Integrity and independence

-How to Apply: Send resumes with cover letter to [email protected] by 4pm on February 18, 2021.
+How to Apply: Send resume with cover letter in one combined PDF document to email@example.com.
+Name the

 applications from all genders, Indigenous and racialized peoples and persons with disabilities.

-**Position offer is subject to satisfactory completion of reference and police criminal record checks.
+* Position offer is subject to satisfactory completion of references and police criminal record checks.